Table of Contents

 • Add relevant traits or expertise.

 Use the account executive resume template for Word to create an interesting summary.
-Here a few examples of well-written summary statements.
+Here are a few examples of well-written summary statements.

 Results-oriented account executive focused on maximizing sales by systematically and logically managing clients.
 Committed to consistency with a dedication to building successful business partnerships.
 Exceptional negotiation and time management skills.